-Nihon no Natsu – Flipbook and Activity
+Nihon no Haru – Flipbook and Activity

 Students can access the book by clicking on the cover page on the left or by using the following link.

-Summer in Japan typically spans from June to August.
+日本のなつ (summer in Japan) typically spans from June to August.
 Particularly, July and August are known for being hot and humid, with summer vacations and festivals being popular during this time.
 However, due to Japan’s long north-south span of approximately 1000km, regions like Okinawa in the south experience earlier and hotter summers, while places like Hokkaido in the north have a delayed onset of heat.
 Temperatures also vary significantly across the country.

-During summer people conduct lots of different activities.
+During なつ (summer) people conduct lots of different activities.
 This flipbook shows only some examples of typical images which represent summer in the minds of Japanese people.

 E.g.

 Q1.
-How do you spend summer?
+How do you spend なつ?

 (What do you do?
 Where do you go?
 What do you eat? etc.)